facukis/attention-bert/README.md

 - Vaswani et al. (2017): "Attention Is All You Need"
 - Clark et al. (2019): "What Does BERT Look At?
 An Analysis of BERT's Attention"

-## 👨‍💻 Author

-Built with ❤️ for NLP education and research

-## 🎵 Acknowledgments

-- Hugging Face for the transformers library
-- Google for the original BERT model
-- The open-source NLP community

 ---

 **Explore the inner workings of BERT! 🔍🤖**